elastic/kibana/rfcs/text/0009_screenshot_mode_service.md

  - Fewer Reporting bugs in releases since App teams have more ownership and control over the reportability of their UI

+Currently, the applications that support screenshot reports are:
+ - Dashboard
+ - Visualize Editor
+ - Canvas

 **Screenshot mode service**

 Applications in Kibana should be aware of when their rendering is for a human